FrankReiser/ReiserRT_Core/README.md

 great success.
 These types of standard Linux distributions offer up POSIX pthreads and other threading primitives.
 C++11 threads are implemented on top of POSIX pthreads on these type of systems.
-Schedulers for real-time are provided in the form of SCHED_FIFO and SCHED_RR (round-robin).
-They also support mutex protocols to utilize "Priority Inheritance" to prevent a low priority thread from unduly blocking a high priority thread.
-However, they do not "out of the box" offer a fully preemptive kernel.
+Schedulers for realtime are provided in the form of SCHED_FIFO and SCHED_RR (round-robin).
+POSIX also support a mutex protocol to utilize "Priority Inheritance" to prevent a low priority thread from unduly blocking a high priority thread.
+However, they do not typically "out of the box", offer a fully preemptive kernel.
-It should be noted that using these scheduler types on a non RTOS is subject to bandwidth limitations imposed by the kernel.
+It should be noted that using these scheduler types on a non RTOS may be subject to bandwidth limitations imposed by the kernel.
 When awakened by the scheduler, do you work quickly and go back to sleep.
-Heavy duty processing may need to be delegated to other tasks utilizing SCHED_OTHER.
+Heavy duty processing may need to be delegated to background tasks utilizing SCHED_OTHER.

 ### Linux (fully preemptive kernel - RTOS)
 I believe there are kernel patches available to accomplish this.
-There are providers of such operating systems.
-They are typically built on top of another distribution and offer numerous support features to do deep kernel tracing dives should that become necessary.
+There are providers of such realtime operating systems.
+These are typically built on top of another distribution and offer numerous support features such as deep kernel tracing should that become necessary.
 This code has been deployed in various forms on such Linux Real Time Operating Systems (RTOS)